 At Port Rowing, we combine over 100 years of coaching experience under one program.
 All coaches work together to help our athletes to develop into rowers, as well as build an appreciation for the sport, become young leaders and develop a strong work ethic.
 Rowing is one of America's oldest sports, and it began here in New York.
 We work to continue that great history and help each child develop his/her own legacy.

 Mike rowed for SUNY Albany from '86 through '88.
 During the summers of '86 and '87, he also rowed for Al Borghard at Sagamore Rowing in Huntington, competing and medaling in several NY Empire State Games.
 More recently, Mike assisted with Port Rowing's Middle School and Masters Programs.
-In the Summer of 2012, Mike ran the Learn-to-Row for adults for Port Rowing with incredible success.
-For the Fall of 2012, Michael assisted Port Rowing's developmental program and had the Masters competing in several Head races.
+In the Summer of 2012, Mike started the Learn-to-Row for adults for Port Rowing with incredible success.
+Mike assists Port Rowing's developmental program and has the Masters competing in several races.
 Mike currently resides in Port Washington, NY with his wife and 3 children.
-His son Austin and wife Mary both row on the Port team.
+His son Austin has graduated from Port Rowing, and is now competing at the College level.
+Mike and his wife Mary both row for the Port Rowing's Masters team.